liamsennitt/applocker/README.md

 To create an AppLocker Policy one or more rule collections must be created as described above.

-These rule collections can then be used to create an `applocker.policy.AppLockerPolicy`.
+These rule collections can then be used to create an `AppLockerPolicy`.

 ```python
 from applocker.policy import AppLockerPolicy